WeblateOrg/weblate/docs/formats.rst

 .. note::

-    As of writing this documentation, you need translate-toolkit from Git to support this format.
+    You need translate-toolkit 1.13.0 or newer to include support for this format.

 Others
 ------